-The College's capital assets, net of accumulated depreciation, represent 41% and 38% of the total assets at August 31, 2020 and 2019, respectively.
+The College's capital assets, net of accumulated depreciation, represent 43% and 41% of the total assets at August 31, 2021 and 2020, respectively.
 The largest component of capital assets is the College's investment in buildings.
-The buildings represent 78% of the capital assets at the end of the 2020 fiscal year, compared to 74% for 2019.
+The buildings represent 78% of the capital assets at the end of the 2021 and 2020 fiscal years.
 Adequate facilities are an important factor in the ability of the College to meet the educational needs of current and future students.